jupyter-incubator/sparkmagic/README.md

         pip install sparkmagic

+2. Make sure that ipywidgets is properly installed by running

+        jupyter nbextension enable --py --sys-prefix widgetsnbextension

-2. (Optional) Install the wrapper kernels.
+3. (Optional) Install the wrapper kernels.
 Do `pip show sparkmagic` and it will show the path where `sparkmagic` is installed at. `cd` to that location and do:

         jupyter-kernelspec install sparkmagic/kernels/sparkkernel
         jupyter-kernelspec install sparkmagic/kernels/pysparkkernel

-3. (Optional) Modify the configuration file at ~/.sparkmagic/config.json.
+4. (Optional) Modify the configuration file at ~/.sparkmagic/config.json.
 Look at the `example_config.json`

 ## Architecture